 Investor Program (QIIP) which offers residency to wealthy

 immigrants, mostly from China.
 Critics accuse Ottawa of

 disregarding that the vast majority of these individuals settle in

 British Columbia and Ontario, and deprive these provinces of

 federal immigrant settlement transfer payments which Quebec is

-The critics would be better advised to aim their fire at the
+The critics would be better advised to appeal to the federal

 residence through investment industry as it has the policy basis

 Until 2014, the federal government gave entry-level millionaires